kayak/redux-data-model/docs/docs/tutorial.md

 One can rightfully assume here they could dispatch those actions and have the respective [model]'s reducers triggered.
 In other words, any action with type as modelNamespace.reducerName, will trigger the reducerName in question.
-Unlike [connect], [connectResux] won't inject dispatch into connected components.
+Unlike [connect], [connectModel] won't inject dispatch into connected components.
 That's because it sets a default mapStateToProps, if you havent set any.
 This default mapDispatchToProps, would have a shape like:

 ```json